 She stood and so did Betty.
 Doctor Byers also stood and walked around his desk and shook hands with Betty.

-“I look forward to meeting with you and your husband about Jason.
+“I look forward to meeting with you and your husband and Jason.
 Thank you for your time and for considering our services.”
 He handed her a business card.
 “This is the contact information for Father Darcy.”

 “Thank you, Doctor Byers.
 This has been an enlightening session.
 I will discuss your services with my husband, and we’ll make our decision based on what you can do for Jason and for us, and on how much of your fees our insurance covers.”